-Deploy a private mobile network through Azure Private 5G Core Preview - Azure portal
+Deploy a private mobile network through Azure Private 5G Core - Azure portal

 Private mobile networks provide high performance, low latency, and secure connectivity for 5G Internet of Things (IoT) devices.
 In this how-to guide, you'll use the Azure portal to deploy a private mobile network to match your enterprise's requirements.

 Complete all of the steps in Complete the prerequisite tasks for deploying a private mobile network and Commission the AKS cluster.

 Ensure you can sign in to the Azure portal using an account with access to the active subscription you identified in Complete the prerequisite tasks for deploying a private mobile network.
 This account must have the built-in Contributor or Owner role at the subscription scope.

-Collect all of the information listed in Collect the required information to deploy a private mobile network - Azure portal.
+Collect all of the information listed in Collect the required information to deploy a private mobile network.
 You may also need to take the following steps based on the decisions you made when collecting this information.

 - If you decided you wanted to provision SIMs using a JSON file, ensure you've prepared this file and made it available on the machine you'll use to access the Azure portal.
 For more information on the file format, see JSON file format for provisioning SIMs.

-- If you decided you want to use the default service and SIM policy, identify the name of the data network to which your private mobile network will connect.
+- If you decided you want to use the default service and SIM policy, identify the name of the data network to which you want to assign the policy.

 Deploy your private mobile network